jhroemer/jhroemer.github.io/blog/2022-07-13-prevent-impossible-states-with-union-types.md

 tags: [TypeScript, Elm]
 ---

-Type systems are a great way of reducing bugs and errors in your application.
-But not all bugs are caused by runtime errors.
-For frontend development, state management is one of the very tricky areas.
-And you can alleviate type systems to prevent erroneous states that should be impossible.
+For complex frontend applications, state management is often one of the main challenges.
+One common problem is to end up in erroneous states, that should not be possible to be in.
+Luckily we can alleviate type systems to prevent the unwanted states, and catch the errors at compile-time.

 <!--truncate-->